 Robert N. Kraft Ph.D.

-Robert N. Kraft, Ph.D., is a professor of cognitive psychology at Otterbein University.
-After receiving his doctorate at the University of Minnesota, Kraft worked as a decision analyst in Washington D.C. and then taught at Grinnell College and Otterbein, conducting research on the psychology of film, autobiographical memory, oral testimony, and collective violence.
-His 2002 book, Memory Perceived, documents patterns of deeply traumatic memory in Holocaust survivors.
-Kraft’s new book, Violent Accounts (NYU Press), analyzes how ordinary people commit extraordinary acts of violence and how perpetrators and victims manage in the aftermath.
+Robert N. Kraft, Ph.D., is professor emeritus of cognitive psychology at Otterbein University.
+After receiving his doctorate at the University of Minnesota, Kraft worked as a decision analyst in Washington D.C. and then taught at Grinnell College and Otterbein, conducting research on the psychology of film, autobiographical memory, oral testimony, collective violence, and the self.
+His first book, Memory Perceived (Praeger/Greenwood), documents patterns of deeply traumatic memory in Holocaust survivors.
+Kraft’s second book, Violent Accounts (NYU Press), analyzes how ordinary people commit extraordinary acts of violence and how perpetrators and victims manage in the aftermath.
+He is currently writing a book about the interplay between memory and self.